-A perfect balance of rural and urban, Penrith abounds with beauty.
-Our shining outdoors keeps us active so that we have many places and facilities to share when you visit.
+Penrith has a balance of rural and urban lifestyles and abounds with natural beauty.
+Penrith’s shining outdoors keeps everyone active so that there are many places and facilities to share when you visit.

 The renowned Nepean-Hawkesbury River, with the breathtaking Nepean Gorge, is Penrith’s outstanding natural feature complemented by the surrounding mountains and the vast expanse of Penrith Lakes stretching away to the north.